Code-switching: Use

+Code-switching involves the capacity of bilingual individuals to switch between different languages within a single conversation.
+John Guiteriz notes that it is important to note that code-switching is most commonly observed among bilingual individuals who are highly skilled in both languages and is actually prevalent in numerous bilingual communities, contrary to common beliefs.
+The patterns of language switching exhibited by the speaker can be influenced by the listener's level of proficiency in the languages or their personal language preferences.

 Distinguishing features

 Code-switching is distinct from other language contact phenomena, such as borrowing, pidgins and creoles, and loan translation (calques).
 Borrowing affects the lexicon, the words that make up a language, while code-switching takes place in individual utterances.
 Speakers form and establish a pidgin language when two or more speakers who do not speak a common language form an intermediate, third language.
 Speakers also practice code-switching when they are each fluent in both languages.
-Code mixing is a thematically related term, but the usage of the terms code-switching and code-mixing varies.
+Code-mixing is a thematically related term, but the usage of the terms code-switching and code-mixing varies.
 Some scholars use either term to denote the same practice, while others apply code-mixing to denote the formal linguistic properties of language-contact phenomena and code-switching to denote the actual, spoken usages by multilingual persons.